jacopotagliabue/no-ops-machine-learning/README.md

 Make sure to have properly configured in your developer machine the following tools:

 * AWS credentials to access the relevant cloud services;
-* Metaflow, configured to use the [AWS metastore](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws);
+* Metaflow, configured to use the [AWS metastore](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws); please note that if the `@batch` decorator is commented out, a local setup will work as well, but the project will then fail to showcase the integration between local and cloud computing;
 * [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).

 If you are running the script from a virtual environment, first install